The mountainous area of the Baronnies is much less well known outside France than its neighbour to the south, Provence.

 Our brother and sister-in law met us and we booked in to their hotel (there is no camping ground in Montélimar).

 We dined elegantly in a small outdoor restaurant in an alleyway, and next morning wandered about the town, which is made up of a series of beautiful tree-shaded squares.

 After lunch we said good bye to our relatives and got a bus to Nyons, passing through a landscape of olives, pines and vines punctuated by outcrops of limestone and the odd Roman ruin.

-The final stage of our journey was on the afternoon school bus returning children to the villages further up the valley, so we had a lot of happy noise from our fellow passengers.
+The final stage of our journey was on the afternoon school bus returning children to the villages further up the valley, so there was a lot of happy noise from our fellow passengers.

 Arriving at Rémuzat just before 6 pm, we had time to put up our new tent for the first time, and have showers before strolling down to the village square for drinks.

 We ate at the hotel, which was doing a great trade.
 The staff were getting more exercise than they wanted, as the kitchen was upstairs and they had to totter down to the terrace balancing laden plates.